EU General Data Protection Regulation (GDPR)

-Zonos delivers releasing industry-leading privacy technology ensuring that the shoppers and merchants have control of their data and processes, meeting the framework of the EU GDPR.
+Zonos delivers industry-leading privacy technology to ensure shoppers and merchants have control of their data and processes - meeting the framework of the EU GDPR.

 Zonos goals for your business continue to be:

 - Give you control over the global supply chain

 - Present a secure and fantastic experience for your international buyers

 Key items of the directive